Basic settings

 Assistant active

-Indicates, if the buttons Generate and Time-leveling are available in the ribbon.
-If the assistants are enabled, the brackets are directy put in the structure in the Code column.
+Indicates if the "Generate" and "Time-leveling" buttons are available in the ribbon.
+If the assistants are disabled, the brackets are manually put directly in the structure in the "Code" column.

 Level of check

-Depending on the drop-down list, the entries are checked when writing an MTM-1® analysis and saving is allowed or cancelled (For details regarding the settings see the chapter Check).
+Depending on the drop-down list, the entries are checked when writing an MTM-1® analysis and saving is allowed or canceled (for details regarding the settings, see chapter "Prüfen").

 Possible levels of check